Your Best American Girl: Critical reception

-"Your Best American Girl" was voted the fifth-best song of 2016 in The Village Voice's 44th annual Pazz & Jop critic's poll.
 Reviewing the song, Jillian Mapes of Pitchfork praised the song's empowering theme, believing it to be realistic and universal.
 Mapes also gave the song the "Best New Track" award.
 In a review of Puberty 2, Ciara Dolan of Consequence of Sound called the song one of the "Essential Tracks" from its parent album.
 Katie Rife of A.V.
 Club lauded the track, stating that it was a "a powerful assertion of cultural identity and self-acceptance".
 Writing for Stereogum, Tom Breihan called "Your Best American Girl" a "[moment] of great rock catharsis".
 Ryan E.C.
 Hamm of Under the Radar complimented the song's lyricism, guitars, and feedback, stating that the recording "[harks] back to the very best of alternative rock of the early '90s".

+Accolades

 Including the song on their "30 Best Songs of 2016 So Far" list, Rolling Stone stated that the song "tightrope [walked] the chasm between romantic ideals and cultural reality to make for breathtaking music".
+"Your Best American Girl" was voted the fifth-best song of 2016 in The Village Voice's 44th annual Pazz & Jop critic's poll.

 Several publications placed "Your Best American Girl" on their respective year-end singles lists.
 Ranking the song the second best of 2016, NPR wrote that the "song is brilliant for many reasons", but most notably because "[of] the way it forces us each to conjure up our 'all-American boy' and then take issue with the fact that coming up with a picture of him was so easy".
 Also ranking the song the second best of 2016, Paste described the song as an "angst-ridden anthem about an identity crisis".
 Rating the "Your Best American Girl" the sixteenth best song of the year, Pitchfork called the track was "universally resonant and personally specific".

 Multiple publications also placed "Your Best American Girl" on decade-end or all-time singles lists.
 NPR placed it 16th on their list of the 200 Greatest Songs By 21st Century Women+, and Billboard included it in their list of 100 Songs that Defined the 2010s.
 Pitchfork also listed it 7th on their list of the 200 Best Songs of the 2010s.
-From over 35 outlets, global critic aggregator Acclaimed Music went on to rank "Your Best American Girl" as the 9th greatest song of the 2010s.
 Opinion Police cited the track as the 2nd Best Song of the 2010s.